KKBOX/KKBOXOpenAPISketchPlugin/README.md

 ## Requirement

-A Mac computer with Sketch 3 or above installed.
+A Mac computer with Sketch installed.
+The plugin is developed and tested on Sketch 47.
 You need a valid license in order to use Sketch as well.

 ## Installation